Skip to Content

 Roblox also allows your child to block and report annoying or disruptive players that they may encounter when playing online.
 Make sure they (and you) know how to do so.
 This is also a good opportunity to remind your kids that they can come to you if they encounter another individual that is rude or making them feel uncomfortable – no matter what!

-Remember to discuss with your kids to never share personal information or passwords online with anyone – even friends!
-This means no sharing your real name with strangers, where you live, where you go to school… nothing!
+Of course, there are some rules of thumb for all children regardless of age.
+Make sure you take the time to explain to your kids why they should never share personal information or passwords online with anyone – even approved Connections and/or Trusted Connections!
+This means no sharing their real name with strangers, where you live, where they go to school… nothing!
 If someone says they need this information to have a good time, then the best course of action is to simply block and report them.
 Again… no matter what.

 Setting controls in Roblox is a great way to make sure your kids have appropriate experiences in that ecosystem.
 But remember that you can also set parental controls on your kids’ devices, which apply to every game and app on that device.
 Virtually all devices that play games have parental controls that can help you manage which games your kids can play, when and for how long, with whom, and whether they can spend money on new games or in-game purchases.
 Visit ParentalTools.org for step-by-step parental controls guides to help.